Making the most of your B2B market research in 2021: Trends you shouldn’t miss!

 Explore Regional Offices

-When you are collecting your data for research, it is important to know the form of your data for you to effectively interpret and analyze the.
-In a research study, there are mainly two types of data types: Categorical data and Numerical data.
+When collecting your data for research, it is important to know the form of your data to interpret and analyze it effectively.
+In a research study, there are mainly two types of data: Categorical and numerical.

-It is important to identify both of them based on their differences and similarities.
-In this article, we are going to focus on categorical data and numerical data, what they are and how they differ from each other.
+It is important to identify both based on their differences and similarities.
+In this article, we will focus on categorical and numerical data, what they are, and how they differ from each other.
 Let’s get started.

 Categorical data refers to a data type that can be stored and identified based on the names or labels given to them.
-A process called matching is done, to draw out the similarities or relations between the data and then they are grouped accordingly.
+A process called matching is done to draw out the similarities or relations between the data and then grouped accordingly.

 The data collected in the categorical form is also known as qualitative data.
-Each dataset can be grouped and labelled depending on their matching qualities, under only one category.
-This makes the categories mutual exclusive.
+Each dataset can be grouped and labeled depending on their matching qualities under only one category.
+This makes the categories mutually exclusive.

 It doesn’t involve any natural language description and is quantitative in nature and it is used to measure quantities like a person’s height, age, IQ, etc.